 “In 30 seconds everyone sitting in this room will have decided whether they are going to listen to the rest of what I have to say.”

-While that is not a research statistic per se, it is what I tell myself every time I start thinking about a presentation and you should do the same.
-The actual time we are given to engage our audiences will vary by situation and individual — but it is always short.
-That simple fact makes having a dynamite opening to your presentation critical.
+While that is not a research statistic per se, I tell myself this every time I start thinking about a presentation and you should do the same.
+The actual time we are given to engage our audiences varies by situation and individual — but it is always short.
+That simple fact makes having dynamite presentation openings critical.
 So how do you do that?

 Julie Hansen, author of Sales Presentations for Dummies, offers five Outside the Box presentation openings that you can adapt to almost any situation.
 And before you say “but I’m not selling anything in my presentation” stop and think.
 Yes, you are.
-Even if you are only giving the weekly forecast update to your product team, you are selling your expertise, your credibility, yourself.
+You are selling your expertise, your credibility, yourself even if you are only giving the weekly forecast update to your product team.
 And the majority of the presentations we give every day have much higher stakes than that.
 So consider these ideas for making your presentations winners right “Out of the Box”.

 - Tell a Success Story — show people that what you are “selling” works

 - Use Shock and Awe — use a statistic or hypothetical to demonstrate the impact of your subject on your audience

 - Pose an Intriguing Question — but make sure it is intriguing, not “how was your last quarter?”

 - Use Discovery — take something you know about your audience and work that into your opening.
 People love to know you are interested in them